Mandatory reporting in the United States: Criticism

 Critics state that mandatory reporting may contribute to overloading the child welfare system and exacerbate needless investigations and separations of children from their parents.
 It is predicted that expanding the list of mandated reporters or creating tougher penalties for failure to report will increase the number of unfounded reports.
 Mandatory reporting is also criticized because it jeopardizes the ability of people to seek community-based treatment or maintain a therapeutic relationship with professionals for fear of being reported.
 It has also been criticized for disproportionately affecting African-American families.

 Critics also state that much that is now defined as child abuse and neglect (due to vague and broad laws) does not merit governmental interference.
 Unsubstantiated rates are enormous and go beyond anything reasonably needed and should concern everyone.
 Emotions about child abuse and sensational media coverage has led to an overreaction by some professionals and citizens, who report many cases that do not amount to child abuse.
 Eagerness to protect children cannot be allowed to overcome commitment to fairness and due process.

+The opioid crisis has brought renewed scrutiny to prenatal substance exposure reporting, an application of mandatory reporting that critics argue undermines the public health response to addiction by deterring pregnant people from seeking treatment.
+At least twenty-six states require automatic child protective services referrals when an infant is born with prenatal substance exposure, a standard that exceeds the floor set by CAPTA, which requires only service coordination and notification rather than automatic abuse or neglect determinations.
+Research has found that automatic reporting functions as a significant disincentive to prenatal care, disclosure of substance use to providers, and adherence to medication for opioid use disorder.